Are you thinking of living in Chelmsford?

 Continue reading to find out the many reasons why living in Chelmsford is great for you.

-Who knows before long you may be calling it home!
+Who knows before long you may be calling the area home!

-This is not the first time in the history of the city that area has had a promotion in its significance.
+This is not the first time in the city’s history that this location has seen a promotion in importance.

 Chelmsford has been historically popular amongst critics.

-The popular television show certainly highlighted why living in Chelmsford is a great idea, with the popularity of the area skyrocketing ever since.
+The popular television show certainly highlighted why moving to Chelmsford is a great idea, with the popularity of the area skyrocketing ever since.

 The city took top spot in the East, in the 2018 Sunday Times best places to live guide.

 Three Essex regions had also been named among the best areas to live in the East, with Chelmsford also seeing off competition from popular areas such as Chesterton in Cambridge as well as Norwich.